Table of Contents

 ASM targets the major hazards of cloud migration such as services becoming exposed as hosted cloud infrastructures spin up virtual machines (VMs) and leave them running when they’re no longer needed.
 Multi-cloud environments add to the chaos as a large SaaS provider might operate 90 machines in Google Cloud one day, see that spike to 110 the next day, and drop back down to 80 the day after that.

 ASM finds critical risks that may arise from services that are left unauthenticated, often due to simple misconfigurations.
-In one real-world situation, Netenrich’s Resolution Intelligence Cloud discovered a company’s open-source automation server had become exposed leaving the Engineering team’s continuous integration and deployment pipeline at risk outside the organization.
+In one real-world situation, Netenrich’s Resolution Intelligence Cloud discovered a company’s open-source automation server had become exposed leaving the engineering team’s continuous integration and deployment pipeline at risk outside the organization.

 Employees working remotely may move data to the cloud to collaborate or share information with colleagues.
 They can inadvertently expose public cloud infrastructure without implementing the proper controls, and without anyone knowing about it.
 An attacker targeting your company could come across these oversights and start working backwards to map your infrastructure to see what’s unauthenticated, and what they can reach.